junzis/openap-top/README.md

 flight = optimizer.trajectory(objective="gtp100")
 ```

-The final `flight` object is a pandas DataFrame.
+The final `flight` object is a Pandas DataFrame.
 The following is an example:

 ![example_optimal_flight](./docs/_static/flight_dataframe.png)

 ## Use wind data

 To enable wind in your optimizer, you must first download meteorological data in `grib` format from ECMWF, for example, the ERA5 data at https://doi.org/10.24381/cds.bd0915c6.

 Then enable the wind for the defined optimizer.

 Example code: